-During the year ended January 31, 2012, we amended our merchant processing services agreement with a vendor.
+In fiscal year 2012, we amended our merchant processing services agreement with a vendor.
 The agreement expires in 2016 and requires us to pay a dollar minimum processing fee based on the processing year of the agreement.
-We may terminate the agreement during the year ended January 31, 2016 by providing 180 days' written notice.
+We may terminate the agreement in 2016 by providing 180 days' written notice.

-If we terminate the processing agreement prior to the year ended January 31, 2016, we are required to pay the vendor a termination fee equal to 70% of the aggregate value of the minimum processing fees for the remaining years of the agreement, plus a portion of the account boarding incentive fee.
+If we terminate the processing agreement prior to 2016, we are required to pay the vendor a termination fee equal to 70% of the aggregate value of the minimum processing fees for the remaining years of the agreement, plus a portion of the account boarding incentive fee.